Jeli120528/Python_Coursework/README.md

-Below is a detailed report structure that can be used for the GitHub README file.
-This structure includes explanations, code snippets, and comments that highlight the use of OOP pillars and design patterns in the project.
+Certainly!
+Below is an enhanced version of the README file, including information about the required packages and their importance.

 ### README.md